goldendoggies/CFA_STUDY_L2/README.md

 ## Tools
 1. Visual Studio Code
-2. Git and GitHub
+2. Git
+3. GitHub
-3. UNIX Terminal
+4. UNIX Terminal (Mac)

 ## Installation

-Use the git clone feature to pull this repository from github and install it on your local machine.
+Use the 'git clone' feature to pull this repository from github and install it on your local machine.
-Then cd to the main directory
+Then change directory 'cd' to the main project directory, whereever you cloned it.

+Hint: In terminal, cd to the location you prefer before issuing the git clone command, such as 'repos'.

 ```bash
 $ git clone git@github.com:goldendoggies/CFA_STUDY_2024.git
 $ cd CFA_STUDY_2024
 ```
-//

-Open the index.html file.
+From terminal, open the index.html file.
 This should open a browser window on your default web browser and take you to a local instance of the webpage.

 ```bash
 $ open ./index.html